leandog/intelligent-engineering-with-ai/Course Outline.md

      - Add new features to the Gilded Rose application while ensuring all tests pass.
      - Use the TDD cycle: Red, Green, Refactor for each new feature.

-7. **Using ChatGPT as an Assistant (15 minutes)**
+8. **Using ChatGPT as an Assistant (15 minutes)**

    - **Instructor Demonstration**:
      - Show how ChatGPT can provide explanations and suggestions during the TDD process.
      - Example: Ask ChatGPT to suggest additional test cases or help debug issues.

-8. **Hands-On Practice: Pair Programming Exercise (1 hour)**
-   - Participants work in pairs to implement the Gilded Rose kata using TDD and GitHub Copilot.
-   - Instructors provide guidance and support, ensuring adherence to TDD practices.
-   - Encourage participants to use ChatGPT to clarify doubts and get suggestions.

-**Code Smells and Design Patterns (1 hour 30 minutes)**

-9. **Introduction to Code Smells (15 minutes)**
-   - Overview of common code smells:
-     - Long methods, large classes, duplicated code, etc.
-   - Importance of identifying and addressing code smells for maintainable code.

-**Practical Exercise: Identifying Code Smells (15 minutes)**

-10. **Step-by-Step Guide:**

-    **Step 1: Identify Code Smells in Gilded Rose (15 minutes)**

-- **Instructor Demonstration**:
-  - Review the Gilded Rose codebase to identify code smells.
-  - Discuss each identified issue and its implications.

-11. **Introduction to Design Patterns (15 minutes)**
+9. **Introduction to Design Patterns (15 minutes)**

 - Overview of common design patterns:
   - Singleton, Factory, Strategy, Observer, etc.
 - Importance of using design patterns for scalable and maintainable code.

-**Practical Exercise: Applying Design Patterns (15 minutes)**

-12. **Step-by-Step Guide:**

-    **Step 1: Refactor Gilded Rose using Design Patterns (15 minutes)**

-    - **Instructor Demonstration**:
-      - Refactor parts of the Gilded Rose codebase using appropriate design patterns.
-      - Discuss the benefits and challenges of each pattern.

-13. **Hands-On Practice: Pair Programming Exercise (30 minutes)**
-    - Participants work in pairs to identify code smells and apply design patterns in the Gilded Rose kata.
-    - Instructors provide guidance and support, ensuring best practices are followed.

 **Wrap-Up and Q&A (15 minutes)**

-1. **Summarize Key Takeaways from the Morning Session**
+10. **Summarize Key Takeaways from the Morning Session**

 - Emphasize the importance of TDD, AI tools, and software craftsmanship principles.
 - Encourage continuous practice and improvement.

-2. **Open Floor for Questions and Discussions**
+11. **Open Floor for Questions and Discussions**

 - Address any challenges faced by participants.
 - Provide solutions and additional resources as needed.

-3. **Preview of the Afternoon Session**
+12. **Preview of the Afternoon Session**

 - Focus on prompt engineering, building an API application, and deploying using GitHub Actions and a free cloud provider.

 ### Day 2: Afternoon Session